elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 ![Videos]({{ site.baseurl }}/images/introducing-elementary-os-5-1-hera/videos.png){: srcset="{{ site.baseurl }}/images/introducing-elementary-os-5-1-hera/videos@2x.png 2x"}
 </figure>

 The Videos app in Hera now supports automatically queuing up episodes when watching shows.
-It has also been updated show audio track titles, i.e. with the language name.
+It has also been updated to show audio track titles, i.e. with the language name.
 Keyboard navigation has been improved, and it's now easier to clear playlist queue with a dedicated button.

 #### Camera